Meet the TKO Board!

 Cody has been a volunteer and board member with TKO since 2016.
 Originally from Texas, Cody relocated to the Pacific Northwest in 2015 where he enjoys hiking, camping, and snowboarding.

-Cody is a marketing consultant and business strategist whose expertise includes research, analytics, and optimization across a wide range of communication resources.
+Cody is a marketing consultant and business strategist whose expertise includes branding, advertising and research.
 Cody joined TKO to contribute his experience to the preservation of Oregon’s beauty by spreading TKO’s mission to a wider range of hikers and nature enthusiasts.

 Curtis Smith – Board Member